calyxir/calyx/docs/intro.md

   --to dat -v
 ```

+TK Show how to switch between Verilator, Icarus, and the interpreter.

 This command will compile `examples/tutorial/language-tutorial-iterate.futil` to Verilog
 using the Calyx compiler, simulate the design using the data in `examples/tutorial/data.json`, and generate a JSON representation of the
 final memory state.